davidanderson3/umls-release-qa/README.md

 ## Usage

 1. Place at least two release directories under `releases/`.
-2. Run `npm run preprocess` to generate reports.
+2. Run `npm run preprocess` to generate reports with HTML output.
+   Use `npm run preprocess:data` to generate only the JSON data without HTML.

-HTML reports will be saved to the `reports/` folder.
+Reports are saved to the `reports/` folder.